dwhiffing/fury/content/aar/nf/nf11_aj/body.md

 Phoenixes, AMRAAMs, and Sidewinders are all on my aircraft, and I'm down to 50 or so Sparrows in the magazines.
-The lack of Sidewinders was particularly problematic, because with none of them in the magazine the Air Ops window won't let you ready any AA loadouts that include them!
+The lack of Sidewinders was particularly problematic, because with none of them in the magazine the Air Ops window won't let you ready any AA loadouts that include them\!
 At one point this left me with over 100 long range missiles, and no way to ready any of them.
 So what I've been doing is forcing a ready in the editor, manually subtracting the proper number of missiles from the magazine, manually setting the proper ready time, and then manually subtracting the missing Sidewinders from the aircraft as they launch.